UTSCCSCC01/Being-Seen/doc/sprint3/sprint3.md

+# Sprint 3

+## Sprint goal
-# Sprint goal: Complete as many stories as possible so last sprint may be spent making final touches to app and ui as well as to give time for testing
+Complete as many stories as possible so last sprint may be spent making final touches to app and ui as well as to give time for testing

 ## Spikes:
 Figure out how to recognize first sign in, figure out backend/display of newsreel, figure out search bar on frontend with recognizing spaces